pystardust/ytfzf/README.md

 YTFZF_EXTMENU_LEN=180 ytfzf -D
 ```

 > WARNING : dmenu doesn't behave well with some fonts.
-Expect it to be slow when you have non-English character and symbols.
+Expect it to be slow with fonts you don't have.

 ## Currently Playing

 On by default.
 Stores the details of the currently playing track.
 Empty when nothing is playing.
 This could be used in status bar modules.
 To disable it
 ```
 export YTFZF_CUR=0